• Skip to primary navigation

 Bad Backlink Profile

-If you’re getting too many links with keyword rich anchor text (the clickable text in the link that points to you) and few or none of the more generic type (your URL, your company or website name, or “click here”) that may be taken as another kind of keyword stuffing.
 Also, if you’ve engaged a company to get you tons of links from non-relevant websites or participated in link farms, those links can hurt you as well.
 Some inexpensive off-shore outfits promise hundreds or thousands of backlinks to your site from websites they own and control which were set up just for the purpose of providing those links.
 Others send comment spam to unrelated blogs, hoping those comments will be accepted and provide links back.
-Some website owners worry that people might point bad links at their sites in an attempt to harm them with “negative SEO.”

 All of these bogus or artificial links carry the risk of earning you a Penguin penalty.
 You need to try to get those links removed or dis-counted so they don’t continue to weigh down your rankings.